Brian Henderson

 Relationship and Community

 Healing is about bringing us back into relationship with others.
-The therapy room is a testing ground for you learn to set boundaries, state needs, and nourish yourself.
+The therapy room is a testing ground for you to learn to set boundaries, state needs, and nourish yourself.

 Trauma and the Body